- Mission & Goals

 A. Yes.
 With your department chair's approval and appropriate documentation, the administrative assistant in your area can add those two courses to your account, using the same titles and number of clock hours used for ACC courses and choosing the appropriate requirement designation from the dropdown menu in the Add an Activity feature.
 The training should be comparable in content and length to the training offered at ACC.

-Q. Are all ACC supervisors required to complete HIPAA (Health Information Portability and Accountability Act) training?
+Q. Are all ACC supervisors and employees required to complete HIPAA (Health Information Portability and Accountability Act) training?

 A. Yes.
-Supervisors should complete the training within their first year of employment in a supervisory position
+Supervisors and employees should complete the training within the first year of employment in a position.

 .Q: Do administrators as well as professional-technical and classified employees still need to submit a Professional Development Report Form to Human Resources each year?
 What about the Professional Development Final Report Form?